The most interesting man in the world

 Derek loves sports, especially NASCAR.

 That’s probably because he’s rubbed elbows with a lot of the drivers!
 Working in the RV business since 2001, Derek has met plenty of famous athletes, Nascar drivers, and even some famous movie stars.
-He’s rubbed elbows with big names like Larry the Cable Guy, Tim McGraw, Faith Hill, Rusty Wallace, Ken Griffy Jr., and even Brittany Spears!
+He’s rubbed elbows with big names like Larry the Cable Guy, Tim McGraw, Faith Hill, Rusty Wallace, Ken Griffy Jr., and even Britney Spears!
 We’re thinking if the bus building thing doesn’t work out he’d make a good paparazzi!

 This Alabama native refuses to be seen in public without her houndstooth accessories,